 Child Birth Injury in Columbus, GA

-There are quite a few scenarios that may cause a child to sustain an injury while being born in Columbus.
-Familiarize yourself with some of the following examples may apply to your circumstances.
+Beyond this, there are quite a few scenarios that may cause a child to sustain an injury while being born in Columbus.
+One of the following examples may apply to your circumstances.

 Improper Vacuum Usage

 Sometimes a mother has difficulties delivering a baby through the birth canal.
 Columbus medical professionals may intervene and use a vacuum to assist.
 This machine is a standard instrument that can help suction the baby down and out of the birth canal.
 The vacuum attaches to the baby’s head or shoulders.
 Nurses and doctors are responsible for placing it appropriately.
 However, sometimes the vacuum is not attached where it should be.
 This error can cause severe injury to the mother and the infant during childbirth.